 WARRANTY PERIOD Any warranted part that is scheduled for replacement as required in the maintenance schedule, is warranted for the period of time prior to the first scheduled replacement point for that part.
-If the part fails prior to the first scheduled replacement, the part will be repaired or replaced by Husqvarna Forest & Garden at no cost.
+If the part fails prior to the first scheduled replacement, the part will be repaired or replaced by Husgvarna Forest & Garden at no cost.
 Any such part repaired or replaced under warranty is warranted for the remainder of the period prior to the first scheduled replacement point for the part.
 Any warranted part that is not scheduled for replacement as required in the maintenance schedule, is warranted for two years.
 If any such part fails during the period of warranty coverage, it will be repaired and replaced by Husqvarna Forest & Garden at no cost.
 Any such part repaired or replaced under the warranty is warranted for the remaining warranty period.
-Any warranted part that is scheduled only for regular inspection in the maintenance schedule will be warranted for a period of two vears.
+Any warranted part that is scheduled only for regular inspection in the maintenance schedule will be warranted for a period of two years.
 A statement in such written instructions to the effect of "repair or replace as necessary" will not reduce the period of warranty coverage.
-Any such part repaired or replaced under warranty will be warranted for the remaining warranty period.
+Any such part repaired or replaced under warranty will be warranted for the remaining warranty

 DIAGNOSIS The owner must not be charged for diagnostic labor that leads to the determination that a warranted part is in fact defective, provided that such diagnostic work is performed at a warranty station.
-CONSEQUENTIAL DAMAGES Husqvarna Forest & Garden is liable for damages to other engine components proximately caused by a failure under warranty of any warranted part.